 Ask yourself if the worry is even solvable

 I like to worry about my future.
 Aside from planning for it, not much can be done about the mystery of what will happen one or ten years from now.
 Why worry about something that hasn’t happened yet?
 If you’re worried about something you truly can’t fix, you shouldn’t be worried about it.

 There’s a time for everything and there is definitely a time to worry.
 As much as I would like to say that I’ve stopped worrying completely, I haven’t.
 Worrying is in human nature, so let it happen, but don’t let it consume you.
 Instead, schedule in time to worry.
 I like to give myself about twenty minutes every few mornings to really worry about things.
 Then I take another few minutes to breathe and let it go and resume my day.
 Be careful not to do this too close to bedtime, though, because nothing will keep you up at night like your thoughts.

 Make your worry your motivation

 I’ve found that worrying can serve as great motivation.
-If I’m stressed about a project or big piece of work I have coming up, I use my worry to get me going.
+If I’m stressed about a project or a big piece of work I have coming up, I use my worry to get me going.
 If there isn’t something looming over your head, you don’t have to worry about it.
 Whether it’s a conflict to address, something to fix, or a task to get done, address it.
 If it’s a worry that can be fixed, do your best to fix it as soon as possible.

 I was in class a few weeks ago and I began to worry about a completely unrelated issue.
 So I turned my attention back to my professor and to the class.
-In order to avoid the worry, I began to participate in the classroom discussion.
-Before I knew it, class was over, and I hadn’t paid any more attention to the worry.
+In order to avoid worrying, I began to participate in the classroom discussion.
+Before I knew it, the class was over, and I hadn’t paid any more attention to the worry.
 By distracting myself with another matter, the worry dissolved.
 Remember that you are the master of your own domain and set your thoughts on another course.
 You may later come to find that there was nothing worth worrying about at all.